contentful/apps/apps/google-analytics-4/README.md

 ### General

-- The Google Analytics App app is built on top of Contentful's [app framework](https://www.contentful.com/developers/docs/extensibility/app-framework/)
+- The Google Analytics 4 App is built on top of Contentful's [app framework](https://www.contentful.com/developers/docs/extensibility/app-framework/)
 - The app itself is a React application that provides a Sidebar widget and App Config widget, used within Contentful's app framework

 ### Authorization